osm-search/Nominatim/docs/develop/Documentation.md

 ```

 If `mkdocs` can't be found after the installation, the $PATH might have not
-be set correctly yet.
+been set correctly yet.
 Try opening a new terminal session.

 Then go to the build directory and run